-- 3. A conceptual Waste Management Plan, including commitments for management of solid, liquid, hazardous and airborne wastes, and associated monitoring programs; - 4.
+- a.
+An overall Waste Management Plan, including commitments for management of solid, liquid, hazardous and airborne wastes, and associated monitoring programs; - b.
+An explosives management plan focused on minimizing residues in water; - c.
+A conceptual framework for an integrated Aquatic Effects Monitoring Plan; and - d.
+Contingency plans for accidents, malfunctions or impacts of the environment on the development; - 4.
 Plans for communicating results of mitigation, monitoring and adaptive management programs to regulators, responsible government authorities and the public; and - 5.
 A summary table listing all biophysical environmental monitoring and management systems, where they are described in the Developer's Assessment Report, the length of time the monitoring is proposed for, and a rationale for each timeline.